Sziszka90/FinanceApp.Backend/README.md

-# 💼 Personal Finance App - Backend
+# 💼 Finance App - Backend

-📦 **A sophisticated personal finance management platform with intelligent transaction processing**
+## 📦 A sophisticated personal finance management platform with intelligent transaction processing

 This project is a full-stack personal finance application designed to help users track, categorize, and analyze their financial transactions with AI-powered insights.
 It provides a complete solution from frontend UI to backend APIs, intelligent processing, and secure data management.

-### 🎯 Current Features
+## 🎯 Current Features

-✅ **User Management** - Registration, email confirmation, password reset, user base currency
+✅ **User Management**
+  - Login, registration, password reset with JWT integration and email confirmation
+  - User profile where users can set their preferred currency

-✅ **Authentication** - JWT-based auth with token caching and invalidation
+  - JWT-based auth with token caching and invalidation
+  - Separated tokens for password reset, login and email confirmation

+✅ **Transactions**
-✅ **Transactions CRUD** - Create, read, update, delete transactions
+  - Create, read, update, delete transactions with input validation
+  - Import transactions from CSV files with automatic, asynchronous transaction group matching powered by AI, RabbitMQ and SignalR

+✅ **Transaction Groups**
-✅ **Transaction Groups CRUD** - Create, read, update, delete transaction groups
+  - Create, read, update, delete transaction groups with input validation

-✅ **Import transactions from CSV** - Import CSV file and create transactions with AI driven transaction group match

-✅ **MCP endpoint** - Standardized MCP endpoint to call backend tools to provide data to user
+✅ **MCP endpoint**
+  - Standardized MCP endpoint to call backend tools to provide data to user via LLMProcessor Service

-✅ **Currency Exchange** - Recurring background job querying live exchange rates for multi-currency support
+✅ **Currency Exchange**
+  - Recurring background job querying live exchange rates for multi-currency support.
+Stored in internal database

-✅ **Caching System** - Redis-based token caching

-✅ **Email Services** - SMTP integration for notifications
+✅ **Email Services**
+  - SMTP integration for notifications

-### 🔮 Upcoming Features
+## 🔮 Upcoming Features

 For detailed upcoming features and development progress, please check our [GitHub Issues](https://github.com/Sziszka90/FinanceApp.Backend/issues).